WEB3: A Fiction Turn Into Reality

 Speaking of robustness, and as we mentioned above: Web 3.0 successfully employs many of the most robust technologies on the market.
 It made use of the robust and powerful technologies available at the time, and it may make use of newer technologies as well to produce something completely distinctive and remarkable.
 The utilization of such technologies gave Web 3.0 such unique features that made it stand out from the previous version of the world wide web.
 Web 3.0 will not only impact us as users, it will also impact business as a whole.
 The three following technologies are the major ones used in web 3.0

 1.)
 Decentralized data system

-Using great blockchain technology, which is the safest way to store information and data, this technology usually works by storing the data in the form of inaccessible blockchains that can not be changed.
+Using Decentralized Autonomous Organizations (DAOs) technology, is the safest way to store information and data, this technology usually works by storing the data in the form of inaccessible blockchains that can not be changed.
 This also helps the data on Web 3.0 be decentralized.
 Decentralized data is one of the main features of Web3, which enables people to store data on the blockchain.
 This means that information is stored securely, immutably, and on a single, unified ledger.
 Instead of storing data in one location, as it is usually done, it can now be stored in multiple locations.
 This prohibits third-party organizations and websites that usually use users’ data from accessing or using it.
 By leveraging decentralization, all users can benefit from a transparent and secure storage process while still keeping full control over their own data.